busterjs/buster-docs/getting-started.rst

     });

-See the full :doc:`buster.testCase <test/test-case>` docs and :ref:`buster-assertions <assertions>` docs for details.
-There are also mocks and stubs and more, via the :ref:`sinon-buster <sinon>` module.
+See the full :doc:`buster.testCase <test/test-case>` docs and :ref:`buster-assertions` docs for details.
+There are also mocks and stubs and more, via the :ref:`sinon-buster` module.

 Run tests